Yeshwanth-git-tech/Nexla-AI-Agent/README.md

 - **LLM:** Claude Sonnet (vision and text)
 - **MCP:** FastMCP (stdio transport)
 - **Language:** Python 3.12+

-- **Cost:** the vision caches are committed, so ingestion costs nothing on a fresh clone.
+**Cost:** the vision caches are committed, so ingestion costs nothing on a fresh clone.
 Regenerating them from scratch runs about $0.20.
-Queries are roughly $0.02 each.
+Each question costs roughly $0.02, since answering sends eight retrieved chunks to Claude Sonnet.

 ---

 ## 🚀 Future Improvements